 The duties of the team shall include the development, review, and update of the District-wide Safety and Emergency Management Plan in compliance with Commissioner of Education Regulation 155.17.
 The District Safety Team should meet regularly throughout the year to conduct the following business:

-1. Assess and review the District-wide Safety and Emergency Management Plan annually.
+- 1. Assess and review the District-wide Safety and Emergency Management Plan annually. - 2.
+Make any necessary recommendations regarding emergency operations, planning, procedures, and/or protocols.